 The EIS must summarize the overall findings of the EA with emphasis on the main environmental issues identified.
-It should make predictions on the significance of adverse environmental effects likely to occur as a result of the implementation of the Project.
+It should provide a summary on the significance of adverse environmental effects and cumulative environmental effects likely to occur as a result of the implementation of the Project.